Free expat tax extension icon

 Healthcare options in Brazil for US expats

 Brazil offers universal public healthcare (SUS) to all residents – but long wait times and limited English support lead many US expats to seek private options.
-Proof of valid health insurance – either through the SUS or a private provider – is now required before a retirement visa can be stamped.
+Public access is real: official Health Ministry guidance for migrants says SUS serves everyone in the country, including migrants and refugees.

 Brazilian taxes every American retiree must know